raphael-proust/rcs/README.md

-rc files, custom scripts, and the like
+rc files, custom scripts, tweaked packages, and the like

 The file system hierarchy is presented to ease use.